-Even in early 90's the biryani concept wasn't so popular in Madras.
-However, the scene all changed in the beginning of 2000 and everybody became crazy of Biryanis.
-So naturally the joints that were kind of famous, started promoting their stuff that finally everything reached such heights that people traveled to these places just to taste their biryani.
+Even in the early '90s, the biryani concept wasn't so popular in Madras.
+However, the scene all changed at the beginning of 2000 and everybody became crazy about Biryanis.
+So naturally, the joints that were kind of famous, started promoting their stuff that finally everything reached such heights that people traveled to these places just to taste their biryani.

 So here's another version adapted from a TV Show that Amma had noted in her Diary.
 This is for day 2 of Biryanis and Pulaos in BM#115.